 PlanH Healthy Communities Grant Program FAQs

-This page provides answers to frequently asked questions (FAQs) about PlanH's Grant Opportunities.
-Applications no longer being accepted for the 2020 Community Connectedness (formerly Social Connectedness) and Healthy Community Engagement Grants.
+This page provides answers to frequently asked questions (FAQs) about PlanH's grant opportunities.
+Applications for the 2021 Community Connectedness and Healthy Public Policy Grants will be open starting in April 2021.
 This page will be updated as new questions arise.

-Q. What has changed about the two PlanH grant streams?
+Q. How has COVID-19 impacted the PlanH grant streams?

 Q. Why is the issue of community connectedness important right now?
-Shouldn’t local governments be solely focused on providing essential services?
+Shouldn’t Indigenous and local governments be solely focused on providing essential services?

 It’s important for community members to have hope and joy in a time of crisis.
 We’re encouraging communities to be proactive in responding to these impacts by developing community connectedness strategies and/or projects to support resiliency and connection during the peak of this pandemic, as well as afterwards as community members seek to return to their normal daily routines.